Long-term retention - Azure SQL Database and Azure SQL Managed Instance

 Long-term retention can be enabled for Azure SQL Database and for Azure SQL Managed Instance.
 This article provides a conceptual overview of long-term retention.
 To configure long-term retention, see Configure Azure SQL Database LTR and Configure Azure SQL Managed Instance LTR.

-In Azure SQL Managed Instance, you can use SQL Agent jobs to schedule copy-only database backups as an alternative to LTR beyond 35 days.
+- In Azure SQL Managed Instance, use SQL Agent jobs to schedule copy-only database backups as an alternative to LTR beyond 35 days.

 How long-term retention works